Temple of Vesta: Building history

 The temple was destroyed and rebuilt many times.
 The first destruction of the temple was by the Gauls in 390 BC.
 Livy records that after the Gauls burned down the temple, they soon returned to find that the Vestals had rekindled their sacred fire among the ruins of the temple.
 According to Ovid, the second destruction in 241 BC may have started because of the fire in the temple itself.
 During the fire, the Vestals were unable to collect the cult objects, and they were destroyed along with the Temple of Vesta.
 Lucius Caecilius Metellus, the Pontifex Maximus at the time, went into the burning temple to save the palladium.
-Lucius Caecilius was blinded by the flames, and it was believed that this was the result of him breaking the tradition of the temple which barres men from entering.
+Lucius Caecilius was blinded by the flames, and it was believed that this was the result of him breaking the tradition of the temple which barred men from entering.
 Fires also occurred again in 210 BC and again in the early first century BC.
 The temple was rebuilt again during the reigns of Augustus and Nero.
 Finally, it burned down in 191 AD and was rebuilt for the last time during the reign of Septimius Severus by his wife, Julia Domna.

 Fate of the Sacred Flame

-The sacred flame would finally be extinguished in 394 AD by Theodosius I, on account of the rise of Christianity in the empire.
+The sacred flame was finally extinguished in 394 AD by Theodosius I, during the persecution of pagans in the late Roman Empire on account of the rise of Christianity in the empire.

-Modern Day Temple of Vesta
+Modern-day Temple of Vesta

 Modern reconstruction

 The Temple of Vesta remained reasonably intact until the Renaissance.
 However, in 1549 AD, the temple was demolished, and its marble was repurposed to build churches and papal palaces.
 Most of our knowledge about what the original Temple of Vesta looked like come from its depictions on coins and art.
 One piece of art that depicts the Temple of Vesta is a marble relief in the Uffizi in Florence, Italy.
 These depictions and others like it allow us to understand what the temple looked like in antiquity.

 Modern archaeological investigation began on the site of the Temple of Vesta in the late nineteenth century.
 The exploration began in 1877 with archaeologist R. Lanciani's excavation of the Temple of Vesta and the publishing of his findings.
 During his exploration he was able to uncover many parts of the Temple of Vesta, including parts of the entablature and ceiling.
 Exploration continued from 1898 to 1900 when Giaccomo Boni, director of the Roman Forum, embarked on a new round of excavations.
 His works were published in 1900 and included measurements and sections of the temple's foundation, photos and drawings of the principal architectural elements, and a restored plan of the building.
 Finally, in 1930-1931 Alfonso Bartoli reconstructed two and a half of the Temple of Vesta's bays, which can still be seen in the forum today.